-Perform a safe stop at designated unloading areas as described in subsection 10.2.1.

-Secure the bus by:

-- Turning off the ignition switch. - Removing key if leaving driver's compartment.

-Have the students remain seated until told to exit.

-Position yourself to supervise unloading as required or recommended by your state or local regulations.

-Have students exit in orderly fashion.

-Observe students as they step from bus to see that all move promptly away from the unloading area.

-Walk through the bus and check for hiding/sleeping students and items left by students.

-Check all mirrors.
-Make certain no students are returning to the bus.

-If you cannot account for a student outside the bus and the bus is secure, check around and underneath the bus.

-When all students are accounted for, prepare to leave by:

-- Closing the door.

-- Fastening safety belt.

-- Starting engine.

-- Engaging the transmission.

-- Releasing the parking brake.

-- Turning off alternating flashing red lights.

-- Turning on left turn signal.

-- Checking all mirrors again.

-- Allowing congested traffic to disperse.

-When it is safe, pull away from the unloading area.
+- Perform a safe stop at designated unloading areas as described in subsection 10.2.1. - Secure the bus by: - Turning off the ignition switch. - Removing key if leaving driver's compartment. - · Have the students remain seated until told to exit. - Position yourself to supervise unloading as required or recommended by your state or local regulations. - · Have students exit in orderly fashion. - Observe students as they step from bus to see that all move promptly away from the unloading area. - Walk through the bus and check for hiding/sleeping students and items left by students. - Check all mirrors.
+Make certain no students are returning to the bus. - If you cannot account for a student outside the bus and the bus is secure, check around and underneath the bus. - When all students are accounted for, prepare to leave by: - Closing the door. - Fastening safety belt. - Starting engine. - Engaging the transmission. - Releasing the parking brake. - Turning off alternating flashing red lights if they did not turn off upon closing the door. - Turning on left turn signal. - Checking all mirrors again. - Allowing congested traffic to disperse. - When it is safe, pull away from the unloading area.